Pentagón Jr.: All Elite Wrestling / Ring of Honor (2019–2024)

-On March 4, 2020, the Lucha Brothers formed a trio along with Pac known as Death Triangle, confirming their heel turn in the process.
-They made their debut as a team against Joey Janela and the Private Party, defeating them.
-However, with Pac stuck in the U.K., due to travel restrictions, they then formed an alliance with Eddie Kingston as well as The Butcher and The Blade.
-On November 18, 2020, Penta and Fenix again turned face and revived their Death Triangle alliance with Pac after saving him during a beatdown from Kingston, Butcher and Blade.
-In August 2021, it was announced that the Lucha Brothers would take part in a four-team eliminator tournament for a shot at the AEW World Tag Team Championship, with the winner of the tournament facing The Young Bucks at All Out in a steel cage match.
-The Lucha Brothers defeated the Varsity Blonds on the August 25 edition of Dynamite, and they defeated Jurassic Express on the August 27 edition of Rampage to become number one contenders.
-They went on to defeat the Young Bucks at the All Out pay-per-view, winning the AEW World Tag Team Championship for the first time.
+On March 4, 2020, the Lucha Brothers formed a trio along with Pac on Dynamite known as Death Triangle.
+In August 2021, the Lucha Brothers took part in a four-team eliminator tournament for a shot at the AEW World Tag Team Championship, with the winners facing The Young Bucks at All Out in a steel cage match, defeating the Varsity Blonds and Jurassic Express to become number one contenders.
+At All Out on September 5, they defeated the Young Bucks to win the AEW World Tag Team Championship for the first time.
 The match was widely praised by critics as one of the greatest steel cage matches of all time, and one of the best matches in AEW's history.
-On October 16, 2021, on a special Saturday edition of AEW Dynamite Penta and Fenix lost their AAA World Tag Team Championship to FTR disguised as the fictitious luchador tag team Las Super Ranas.
-On the January 5, 2022 episode of Dynamite, Jurassic Express defeated the Lucha Brothers to win their first AEW World Tag Team Championship.
+On the October 16 episode of Dynamite, Penta and Fenix lost their AAA World Tag Team Championship to FTR, who were disguised as the fictitious luchador tag team Las Super Ranas.
+They lost the AEW World Tag Team Championship to Jurassic Express on the January 5, 2022 episode of Dynamite.